OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 Machine roles allow you to “tag” machines with a specific keyword which you can later on use to scope deployment steps and/or variables.

-## Creating a role and assigning it to a Tentacle
+## Creating a role and assigning it to a Tentacle {#MachineRoles-CreatingaroleandassigningittoaTentacle}

 Roles are created and saved in the database the moment you assign them to a Tentacle.
 To do so, just: